Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] There is no `NAT` gateway deployed in the private subnet of the VPC.
 - [ ] The default security group for the VPC blocks all inbound traffic to the EC2 instances.
 - [ ] The default security group for the VPC blocks all outbound traffic from the EC2 instances.

+### An organization is running multiple applications for their customers.
+Each application is deployed by running a base AWS CloudFormation template that configures a new VPC.
+All applications are run in the same AWS account and AWS Region.
+A SysOps Administrator has noticed that when trying to deploy the same AWS CloudFormation stack, it fails to deploy.
+What is likely to be the problem?

+- [ ] The Amazon Machine image used is not available in that region.
+- [ ] The AWS CloudFormation template needs to be updated to the latest version.
+- [ ] The VPC configuration parameters have changed and must be updated in the template.
+- [x] The account has reached the default limit for VPCs allowed.

+### A financial service company is running distributed computing software to manage a fleet of 20 servers for their calculations.
+There are 2 control nodes and 18 worker nodes to run the calculations.
+Worker nodes can be automatically started by the control nodes when required.
+Currently, all nodes are running on demand, and the worker nodes are used for approximately 4 hours each day.
+Which combination of actions will be MOST cost-effective?
+(Choose two.)

+- [ ] Use Dedicated Hosts for the control nodes.
+- [x] Use Reserved Instances for the control nodes.
+- [ ] Use Reserved Instances for the worker nodes.
+- [ ] Use Spot Instances for the control nodes and On-Demand Instances if there is no Spot availability.
+- [x] Use Spot Instances for the worker nodes and On-Demand Instances if there is no Spot availability.